boshkins/pelopia/doc/HLD.md

 ####Geo distance calculations

-The distance between two points will be calculated assuming that the world is flat, which should be sufficient for relatively small areas.
+The distance between two points will be calculated using the Pythagorean theorem ( source: http://www.movable-type.co.uk/scripts/latlong.html, lat/lon values are in radians ):

+	Distance ( LatLon ( lat1, lon1 ), LatLon ( lat2, lon2 ) ) =
+		6,371km * sqrt ( ( ( lon2 - lon1 ) * cos ( lat1 + lat2 ) ) ** 2 + ( lat2 - lat1 ) ** 2 )

+Note that the system-provided implementation of sqrt and cos are relatively slow and can become a performance bottleneck.
+If that happens, be prepared to replace them with less accurate but faster versions, e.g. based on using Taylor series with a low number of iterations (see https://en.wikipedia.org/wiki/Taylor_series ).

 As an option, we can consider implementing more computationally expensive but more accurate Haversine formula [https://en.wikipedia.org/wiki/Haversine_formula](https://en.wikipedia.org/wiki/Haversine_formula).
-For now, the distance is calculated using the Pythagorean theorem:

-	Distance ( LatLon ( lat1, lon1 ), LatLon ( lat2, lon2 ) ) =
-											sqrt ( ( lat2 - lat1 ) ** 2 + ( lon2 - lon1 ) ** 2 )

 ####Full text search support
 **TextIndex**: a prefix tree with all words extracted from all relevant properties of all objects in the dataset, after analysis and transformation.
 Payload is a set of tuples: object Id, property Id, position inside property (offset/length; for multi-value properties also index of the sub-property).